deep5050/MastJokeMara/README.md

 ## About The Project
 This workflow comments on a new issue or pull request by a lovely greeting and with a complimentary joke.
-For now it supports only programming jokes only, It will supports more jokes soon.
+For now it supports only programming jokes only, It will support more jokes soon.

 >NOTE: I recommend you to run this workflow only on issue events, github action has no access to fork-based pull requests yet.
-Here 'pull requests' means only PRs raised by internal team members or the owner himself !!
+Here 'pull requests' means only PRs raised by internal organization members or the owner himself !!

 > On new Issues